Practical-Theorist/hw2/README.md

 * **Q2**: Find the names of manufacturers that sold at least three different liquors during the month of January in "Marshall" county.

+**Note:** Please use only operators covered in class.
+For Q2, it might help to think about the "at least two" case and then expand it to "at least three".

 ## 2. More Relational Algebra